JoKra1/mssm/README.md

 ``mssm`` is a toolbox to estimate Generalized Additive Mixed Models (GAMMs), Generalized Additive Mixed Models of Location Scale and Shape (GAMMLSS), and more general smooth models such as semi Markov-switching GAMMs (sMs-GAMMs; experimental) and sMs Impulse Response GAMMs (sMs-IR-GAMMs; experimental).
 The ``main`` branch is updated frequently to reflect new developments.
 The ``stable`` branch should reflect the latest releases.
 If you don't need the newest functionality, you should install from the ``stable`` branch (see below for instructions).

+Plotting code to visualize and validate `mssm` models is provided in this [repository](https://github.com/JoKra1/mssm_tutorials) together with a tutorial for `mssm`!

 ## Installation

 The easiest option is to install from pypi via ``pip``.